 Please contact the School Visits Organiser telephone: 015242 41244 email:firstname.lastname@example.org.

 The discount price for school groups is £5.70 per pupil.
 To comply with Local Authority guidelines as to the supervision of school or youth groups teachers with educational parties are admitted free of charge (in ratio of up to 1 free supervisor per 6 paying children).

 A jacket or pullover is recommended as the cave stays a cool 8°C throughout the year.
 High-heeled shoes are not appropriate.

 First Aid Information

-On-site vehicle park cafe shop (£2-3 pocket money) outdoor and (limited) indoor picnic areas toilets information room.
+On-site vehicle park, café, shop (indication: £2-3 pocket money), outdoor and (limited) indoor picnic areas, toilets, information centre.

 Accessibility & Disabled Facilities

 Please contact us about any specific requirements your pupils may have.
 We have an access ramp from the vehicle park to the visitor centre.
 There is a toilet designed for wheelchair users.
 Because of the natural shape of the cave passages we regret that wheelchair and guide dog access to the cave are not possible.